Ray tracing (graphics): Recursive ray tracing algorithm

-These recursive rays add more realism to ray traced images.
+These recursive rays add more realism to ray-traced images.

 Advantages over other rendering methods

 Ray tracing-based rendering's popularity stems from its basis in a realistic simulation of light transport, as compared to other rendering methods, such as rasterization, which focuses more on the realistic simulation of geometry.
 Effects such as reflections and shadows, which are difficult to simulate using other algorithms, are a natural result of the ray tracing algorithm.
 The computational independence of each ray makes ray tracing amenable to a basic level of parallelization, but the divergence of ray paths makes high utilization under parallelism quite difficult to achieve in practice.

 Disadvantages

-A serious disadvantage of ray tracing is performance (though it can in theory be faster than traditional scanline rendering depending on scene complexity vs. number of pixels on-screen).
+A serious disadvantage of ray tracing is performance, though it can in theory be faster than traditional scanline rendering, depending on scene complexity vs. number of pixels on-screen.
 Until the late 2010s, ray tracing in real time was usually considered impossible on consumer hardware for nontrivial tasks.
 Scanline algorithms and other algorithms use data coherence to share computations between pixels, while ray tracing normally starts the process anew, treating each eye ray separately.
 However, this separation offers other advantages, such as the ability to shoot more rays as needed to perform spatial anti-aliasing and improve image quality where needed.

-Although it does handle interreflection and optical effects such as refraction accurately, traditional ray tracing is also not necessarily photorealistic.
-True photorealism occurs when the rendering equation is closely approximated or fully implemented.
-Implementing the rendering equation gives true photorealism, as the equation describes every physical effect of light flow.
-However, this is usually infeasible given the computing resources required.
+Whitted-style recursive ray tracing handles interreflection and optical effects such as refraction, but is not generally photorealistic.
+Improved realism occurs when the rendering equation is fully evaluated, as the equation conceptually includes every physical effect of light flow.
+However, this is infeasible given the computing resources required, and the limitations on geometric and material modeling fidelity.
+Path tracing is an algorithm for evaluating the rendering equation and thus gives a higher-fidelity simulations of real-world lighting.

-The realism of all rendering methods can be evaluated as an approximation to the equation.
-Ray tracing, if it is limited to Whitted's algorithm, is not necessarily the most realistic.
-Methods that trace rays, but include additional techniques (photon mapping, path tracing), give a far more accurate simulation of real-world lighting.